pcasaes/kafka-workshop/README.md

 # Going Further

-Checkout the -Apache Kafka Series- by Stephane Maarek on Udemy.
+Checkout the _Apache Kafka Series_ by Stephane Maarek on Udemy.
 He has lots of courses on Kafka.